top of page

 Have you been told that your workplace behavior is disruptive?
 Have you been referred for coaching to address complaints against you in the workplace?
 Or are you hoping to prevent complaints but aren't sure where to begin?

 The term "disruptive behavior" is broadly used in healthcare settings to describe a variety of concerns that have the potential to impact patient care.
-Counseling and coaching can help identify contributing factors and ameliorate problematic behaviors.
-Individual counseling sessions for disruptive behavior provide an integrative approach and include psychoeducation, motivational interviewing, cognitive-behavioral interventions, and interpersonal skill development.
+Professional evaluation and coaching can help identify contributing factors and ameliorate problematic behaviors.
+Individual sessions for disruptive behavior provide an integrative approach and are informed by motivational interviewing, cognitive-behavioral interventions, and interpersonal skill development.

-Group and individual interventions for disruptive behavior provide social support and interpersonal skill development in a safe and supportive learning environment.
-Clinicians learn to recognize thoughts and feelings that previously have led to problematic behavior, particularly in the workplace, and they develop strategies for responding in more appropriate behavior.
+Group and individual interventions for disruptive behavior provide support and interpersonal skill development in a safe and supportive learning environment.
+Clinicians learn to recognize thoughts and feelings that have previously led to problematic behavior, particularly in the workplace, and they develop strategies for responding with more appropriate behavior.

 bottom of page